juhele/GIStopics/README.md

 *Introduction*

-The territorial network of thermoluminescent dosemeters (TLD) (Figure 1) is one of the most important components of the Czech Radiation Monitoring Network
+The territorial network of thermoluminescent dosimeters (TLD) is a part of the Czech Radiation Monitoring Network.
+Consists of 180 points with dosimeters - some outdoors, some in buildings.

+In case of a normal radiation situation, the measurements are performed quarterly, in case of a radiation accident more often.
+The dosimeters are gradually collected by car and transported to the lab to get the results.

 details in English:
 https://www.suro.cz/en/rms/tld

 details in Czech:
 https://www.suro.cz/cz/rms/tld/sit-termoluminiscencnich-dozimetru-tld-sit

+*Problem to solve*